 MS in Applied Mathematics

-Requires 30 hours of graduate course work, at least 18 hours of which is in the math department, and includes two full-year sequences.
-One of these must be MATH 5600-5610: Numerical Analysis.
-At least 6 hours of graduate work must be in an approved area of application and include a full-year sequence.
-You may minor in any department where mathematics plays a significant role.
-The student must make a presentation of a mathematics project or thesis before a faculty committee.
+Requires 30 hours of graduate course work, at least 18 hours in the mathematics department and at least 6 hours in a minor area where mathematics plays a significant role, and a presentation of a mathematics project or thesis before a faculty committee.